-The other attractive thing about CDR365 backup and disaster recovery solution is that for businesses there is no middleware required.
+The other attractive thing about CDR365 cloud backup solution is that for businesses there is no middleware required.
 You don’t need a backup server running, everything is agent based and communicates directly with cloud storage.
 It makes it much easier to implement at the business level by not requiring any servers.

 Backup and restore features of CR365